DoriszAlbrecht/Bayesian_Examples.jl/README.md

 import Distributions: Uniform, InverseGamma
 ```

-* First we need to define a structure, which we will use in every imported function.
+* First, we define a structure.
 This structure should contain the observed data, the priors, the shocks and the transformation performed on the parameters, but the components may vary depending on the estimated model.

 ```julia
 struct StochasticVolatility{T, Prior_ρ, Prior_σ, Ttrans}